SymfonyCasts/symfony-ux/sfcasts/stimulus/ux.md

 requires two things.
 First, we need a way to write professional JavaScript... not 1000 line long jQuery files, or one-off scripts.
 And we need that JavaScript to work... *even* if we load some HTML via AJAX.
-That's a classic problem with JavaScript: behavior isn't necessarily applied to HTML elements that arrives later.
+That's a classic problem with JavaScript: behavior isn't necessarily applied to HTML elements that arrive on the page later.

 This is all solved with Stimulus: a tiny JavaScript library *and* the topic of this tutorial.